3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | id | ST\_ResourceID | required | Specifies the id of the texturestack |

 The texture stack has two purposes:
-1. It defines multiple destination channels whose values are filled by sampled values of a \<image3dchannelselector> with the matching "dstchannel" attribute.
+1. It defines multiple destination channels, \<dstchannel>-elements, whose values are filled by sampled values of a \<image3dchannelselector> with the matching "dstchannel" attribute.

-2. In each of the desitnation channels multiple layers of values can be composited, e.g. to allow boolean opeartions on these scalar fields.
+2. Each of the desitnation is built up by compositing multiple layers, the \<texturelayer>-elements.
+This allows e.g. boolean opeartions on these scalar fields.

 The texturestack element MUST contain at least one destination channel child.